Pseudidonauton vexa

 Pseudidonauton vexa is a species of moth of the family Limacodidae.
 It is found in northern and central Vietnam and south-eastern Thailand at altitudes between 280 and 380 meters.

 The length of the forewings is 6–7 mm for males and about 9 mm for females.
-Adults have a pale brown ground colour.
-The forewings have a basal dark area defined by a whitish distal border.
 Adults have been recorded in early August and from late September to early October.

 Etymology

 The species name is derived from Latin vexo (meaning "disarrange").